SanicTK2/iidxguide/docs/a_bms_intro.md

 For more background information on BMS, see [BMS Overview](https://github.com/wcko87/beatoraja-english-guide/wiki/BMS-Overview).

+## What is Insane BMS?

+Insane (発狂) BMS refers to a difficulty rating system that extends beyond the traditional ☆1-☆12 scale, and charts (fumens) that are rated on the scale.
+You can think of it as splitting ☆12 into many different sublevels, and also adding difficulties that extend far beyond the hardest charts in IIDX.

+High-level IIDX and BMS players will say "BMS" and "Insane BMS" interchangeably -- they are referring to Insane BMS in both cases.

+(Difficulty tables are explained with more detail in a later section)

 ## Why should I play BMS?

-There are lots of reasons to check out BMS - for its diverse set of original doujin music, participating in voting events and so on.
-That being said, if you are here, most likely you are hearing about IIDX players using BMS as a means to improve IIDX skills.
+There are lots of reasons to check out BMS (and not just Insane BMS) - for its diverse set of original doujin music, participating in voting events and so on.
+That being said, if you are here, most likely you are hearing about IIDX players using Insane BMS as a means to improve IIDX skills.

-If your main goal is gaining in IIDX, BMS does has a lot to offer.
+If your main goal is gaining in IIDX, BMS -- especially Insane BMS -- does has a lot to offer.
 Namely:

 1. **Plethora of charts with an extremely wide range of skill levels**
 1. New challenges to keep you motivated
 1. Accessible; can run on basically any PC
 1. Most importantly, FREE

-The real gems are in the community-created "insane" (hakkyou / 発狂) BMS charts which is composed of charts that would be considered level 12 in IIDX.

-Differences to note (vs. IIDX):
+Important differences to note (vs. IIDX):

 1. In general, timing is much more relaxed for BMS.
 See [this page](/misc/iidx_lr2_beatoraja_diff) for full details.
+1. There are slight differences in gameplay, biggest one being how charge notes work.
+In LR2, and in the default mode of beatoraja, charge notes have a judgement in the beginning, but unlike IIDX, there is no judgement for release.
-1. Charting style tends to be much more straightforward, focused on high density - often lacking "gimmicks" elements like BPM changes or scratch-heavy patterns.
+1. Most of the time, charting style tends to be much more straightforward, focused on high density - often lacking "gimmicks" elements like BPM changes or scratch-heavy patterns.

-## When should I start playing BMS?
+## When should I start playing Insane BMS?

-When you start to "run out of songs" in IIDX at your skill level, it's a great time to get started with BMS.
+When you start to "run out of songs" in IIDX at your skill level, it's a great time to get started with Insane BMS.
 It is also good to start when you "hit a wall" in IIDX, the feeling you get when you are no longer making good steady progress.

 Usually, in SP, this happens around the time you can normal clear AA; shortly after getting 10th dan but before Chuuden.
 (It is not a coincidence that AA is considered ★1, the lowest level on the Insane 1 scale).
 But in reality, some players start earlier, some players start when they are close to Kaiden.